ZeeFromBzv/offline_termux_nethunter_install/README.md

       nh

-14) install a desktop enviroment depending on your preferences and remove it's power manager plugins
+14) install a desktop enviroment depending on your preferences and remove it's power manager plugins (choose one and install it)

 #gnome